Temporal Convolutional Attention-based Network For Sequence Modeling: Methodology

 At the first step, we use three linear transformations $f$, $g$ and $h$ to map $s_{1:T}^{(l)}$ to three different vectors, keys ($k_{1:T}^{(l)} = f(s_{1:T}^{(l)})$), query ($q_{1:T}^{(l)} = g(s_{1:T}^{(l)})$) and values ($v_{1:T}^{(l)} = h(s_{1:T}^{(l)})$) of dimension $d_k$.
 Then for getting the weight matrix $Wa^{(l)}$, we compute the dot products of $q_{1:T}^{(l)}$ and $k_{1:T}^{(l)}$, and divided each by $\sqrt{d_k}$.

 where $i, j = 1,2,\cdots,T$.
 After that, we extract the lower triangular part of $W^{(l)}$ as follows:

 where $i, j = 1,2,\cdots,T$.
 This can shield the weight of future time steps, so as to achieve the purpose of not using future information.
 Finally, we apply a softmax function to normalize $Wl^{(l)}$ to get $Wa^{(l)}$, yellow blocks in Figure~\ref{fig:temp_attn}.
-Note that we apply softmax in the first dimension of $Wl^{(l)}$.
-Base on this operation, the sum of each column's weight across one row can be larger than 1, that is to say, the total contribution of previous time step $s_{1:t}^{(l)}$ to current $s_{t}^{(l)}$ would have a bigger difference than normalization in the first dimension.
-It will be justified by an ablation study in Section~\ref{exp:ablation}.
 Given the weights, we can get the weighted output by:

 where $t=1,2,\cdots,T$. $sa_{t}^{(l)}$ will be regarded as input of causal convolution, described in the $2$-th step in Section~\ref{ssec:model-arch}.